 Step 3: DEVELOP AN EVACUATION PLAN

-Ensure that ALL members of the community have a plan.
+Ensure that ALL members of the community have a plan that works for them.
 Create an evacuation plan that considers older friends and neighbors and their specific needs.

 - Plan a date and place to meet (home, local community center, church, school, etc.).

-- Ask your speaker if he/she has any materials (ex. documents or DVDs) to hand out.
+- Ask your speaker if he/she has any materials (documents, DVDs,etc.) to hand out.

-- If a speaker is unavailable, you can download training tools and handouts about a range of emergency preparedness topics, including evacuation, (and take an online training) through FEMA at http://training.fema.gov/is/courseoverview.aspx?code=is-909.
+- If a speaker is unavailable, you can download training tools and handouts about a range of emergency preparedness topics, including evacuation, (and take an online training, Community Preparedness: Implementing Simple Activities for Everyone) through FEMA at http://training.fema.gov/is/courseoverview.aspx?code=is-909.

 - Secure a computer and projector setup if needed for showing maps or highlighting evacuation routes.